fsnotify/fsnotify/README.md

 **Why notification does not work with NFS exported filesystems & filesystem in userspace (FUSE)?**

-fsnotify requires support from kernel to work.The current NFS kernel driver does not provide network level support for file notfication.
+fsnotify requires support from underlying OS to work.The current NFS protocol does not provide network level support for file notfication. hence notifications don't work with NFS exported filesystems.
-The current linux fuse layer does not have functionality to forward notification events to underlying filesystem.

 [#62]: https://github.com/howeyc/fsnotify/issues/62
 [#18]: https://github.com/fsnotify/fsnotify/issues/18